24 BEST Things to Do in Merida for Culture, Food & History Nerds

 One of my favorite things to do in Mérida is to stroll down Calle 60 starting from Parque Grande to Parque Santa Lucia.
 In the three blocks it takes to walk from one park to another, you’ll see some of Merida’s most gorgeously ornate and colorful buildings from the turn of the century.
 You’ll also pass by my favorite park (Parque Hidalgo), the Jose Peon Contreras Theater (built in 1908), a university, and two churches.

 On Thursday evenings there is a cultural performance of traditional Mexican music and dance that takes place in Parque Santa Lucia.
 There are several expensive restaurants that surround Parque Lucia.
-I’ve never eaten at any of them, but if you’re craving a salad and pasta, there is a good Italian one, I’ve been told.

-5. Sample the food of the Yucatan
+5. Sample the Food of the Yucatan

 queso relleno